 Support the robot on blocks so that the wheels are off the ground.

-Check that the transmitter and receiver crystals are the same frequency.
+Insert the transmitter batteries and check that the transmitter and receiver crystals are the same frequency.
 Check that the radio leads are in channel 2 and channel 4.